Mary Leunig

 Mary Leunig is a visual artist who has had work featured in such publications as The Age, Meanjin, Nation Review, Heat Magazine, AWU Magazine, Time, Penthouse, Der Rabe, and The Meatworkers Journal.

 MoAD and the Courtyard Cafe are open.
-Some exhibitions will be closed from 14 July to early September 2025 for essential building works.
+Some exhibitions and rooms will be closed from September 2025 for essential building works.
 Learn more

 Mary Leunig is a visual artist who has had work featured in such publications as The Age, Meanjin, Nation Review, Heat Magazine, AWU Magazine, Time, Penthouse, Der Rabe, and The Meatworkers Journal.

-Everything you need to know about a double dissolution.
+Everything you need to know about the 1975 double dissolution election.

 The Museum of Australian Democracy acknowledges Australia's First Nations peoples as the Traditional Custodians of Country throughout Australia.
 We recognise their continuing connection to land, waters and community.
 We respectfully acknowledge the role that First Nations people continue to play in shaping Australia's democracy.
 We also acknowledge the Ngunnawal, Ngunawal and Ngambri peoples as the Traditional Custodians of the region in which MoAD is located.